685 Main Street, Hingham, MA 02043

 Students in Grades 8 and higher have the opportunity to participate in several programs.
 Issues of Belief, for 8th grade students, and Talk About, a group for high school students, are offered at Second Parish.
 In addition, every other year Our Whole Lives (OWL) or Coming of Age (COA) is offered in cooperation with Old Ship Church in Hingham.
 Any student who wishes to participate and his or her parents should meet with Rev. Kelsch prior to enrolling.
 This year, given COVID-19, the OWL and COA programs are not being offered.
 But please reach out if you and/or your child are interested in participating in future sessions.

-The Coming of Age Program provides an opportunity for young adults to explore and articulate their own spiritual and religious beliefs through workshops, conversations, lectures, and steady reflection.
-At the completion of the program, the students present their individual faith statements to both congregations.
+The Coming of Age Program provides an opportunity for young adults to explore and articulate their own spiritual and religious beliefs through workshops, conversations, lectures, and reflection.
+At the completion of the program, the students present their individual faith statements.